-I am always amazed at the number of clients who ask me how they can get a "legal separation" in Pennsylvania.
-While a contract for their separation through a private civil agreement is common, in actuality, the concept of a legal separation does not exist in PA.
+I am always amazed at the number of clients who ask me how they can get a legal separation in Pennsylvania.
+While a contract for a separation through a private civil agreement is common, in actuality, the concept of a legal separation does not exist in PA.
 Unlike several other states, Pennsylvania does not require separating parties to go to court and request a judge to issue what is called a "separate maintenance decree" that officially declares their marriage over.

 If you and your spouse both agree that your marriage is over, (and especially if you have since physically separated), but do not wish to move forward with a divorce for whatever reason, it is absolutely crucial to have a separation agreement in place which protects you both during this period.

 This agreement can remain in effect for an indefinite period of time, and can also be amended at any time upon agreement of the spouses.
 If a divorce is subsequently filed by either party, the agreement may be attached to the divorce petition and presented to the family court for approval and final divorce decree.

 What if we don't have a date of separation?

 If left unaddressed, values of your assets and debts are likely to fluctuate greatly over time and this will inevitably result in a dispute between you and your spouse later on over when the separation occurred--all this because you didn't address it earlier at a time when you could both agree that the marriage was over.

 How do we decide the date of separation?

 Be mindful that using the mediation process will allow you and your spouse to choose your own date of separation that is most financially advantageous for both of you.
 The courts will accept what both of you agree upon.

 This article was last updated on Oct 5th, 2019.